Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: Numerical Experiments

-Table~\ref{tab:cifar10} shows the test accuracy for VGG11, ResNet34 and DenseNet121 on CIFAR-10 and CIFAR-100.
-As reported in Table~\ref{tab:cifar10}, our algorithm achieves the highest accuracy except for VGG11 on CIFAR-10 and significantly outperforms the other optimizers across all the experiments.
-In particular, even TH$\varepsilon$O POULA with the second best hyperparameter is comparable to AdaBelief and outperforms the other methods, validating that the solutions found by TH$\varepsilon$O POULA yield good generalization performance.
+Figure~\ref{fig:test_acc_cifar} shows test accuracy for VGG11, ResNet34 and DenseNet121 on CIFAR10 and CIFAR100.
+Table~\ref{tab:cifar10} shows the test accuracy for VGG11, ResNet34 and DenseNet121 on CIFAR10 and CIFAR100.
+As shown in Table~\ref{tab:cifar10}, our algorithm achieves the highest accuracy and significantly outperforms the other optimization algorithms across all the experiments.
+In particular, TheoPouLa with the second best hyperparameter is even comparable to the AdaBelief (the state-of-the-art algorithm) and outperforms the other methods, validating that the solutions found by TheoPouLa yield good generalization performance.
 Also, the improvement of our algorithm is increasingly prominent as the models and datasets are more complicated and large-scale.

-\paragraph{Language modeling} We perform language modeling over the Penn Treebank (PTB) with AWD-LSTMs of \citet{merity:18}.
-It is reported that Non-monotonically Triggered ASGD (NT-ASGD) achieves state-of-the-art performance for the language modeling task with AWD-LSTMs.
-Motivated by this observation, we consider averaged TH$\varepsilon$O POULA for the experiment.
-Due to a limited computation budget, we only test ASGD and AdaBelief rather than investigating all the optimizers in this experiment \footnote{Since AdaBelief significantly outperforms the other optimizers including vanilla SGD, AdaBound, Yogi (\cite{zaheer:18}), Adam, MSVAG (\cite{balles:18}), RAdam, Fromage and AdamW (\cite{losh:19}) in the same experiment, we believe that we do not need to explore all the optimizers.}.
+\paragraph{Language modeling.} We conduct language modeling over the Penn Treebank (PTB) with AWD-LSTM models of \citet{merity:18}.
+It is reported that Non-monotonically Triggered ASGD (NT-ASGD) achieves state-of-the-art performance for this task.
+Motivated by this observation, we also consider averaged TheoPouLa, which is performed by averaging of trajectories of the parameters after a user-specified trigger $Q$, $\frac{1}{n-Q+1} \sum_{i=Q}^n \theta_i^\lambda$, instead of the last updated parameter $\theta_n^\lambda$ (\citealt{polyak:92}).
+Moreover, we use a trigger strategy which starts the averaging when no improvement in the validation metric is seen for a patience number of epochs.
+For our experiments, we set the patience number to $5$.
+We only test NT-ASGD, AdaBelief, SGLD, and TheoPouLa rather than investigating the various optimization algorithms used in the image classification.
+Since AdaBelief significantly outperforms the other optimization algorithms including vanilla SGD, AdaBound, Yogi (\citealt{zaheer:18}), Adam, MSVAG (\citealt{balles:18}), RAdam, Fromage and AdamW (\citealt{losh:19}) in the same experiment, we believe that it is enough to compare the performance of AdaBelief, NT-ASGD, SGLD, and TheoPouLa.
+In addition, we observed that the performance of TUSLA in this task is poor compared to the algorithms presented in Table~\ref{tab:lstm}.